atlassian-labs/data-center-terraform/docs/docs/development/HOW_TO_TEST.md

     go test ./unittest/... -v
     ```

     You can use `regex` keywords to run specific groups of test cases.
-For example, you can run only `VPC` module-related tests with `go test./unittest/... -v -run TestVpc`.
+For example, you can run only `VPC` module-related tests with `go test ./unittest/... -v -run TestVpc`.

 ??? info "Running end-to-end tests"